AwakeEchidna/wiiu-vc-extractor/README.md

 This currently only supports extracting GBA, NES, FDS, and SNES roms.
 # Note:
-- Most VC titles are not clean roms but have been modified from their original state
+- Most VC titles are not clean roms but have been modified from their original state.
 - Famicom Disk System games are not playable, but can be edited to be playable.

 ## Installation